 The Lazy Edward Bay Property until recently consisted of 21 mineral claims totalling 18,916 ha (46,742 acres) at the southern margin of the Athabasca Basin located about 55 kilometres west of the Key Lake Mill and historic mine.
-On June 23, 2016, the Company acquired a 100% interest in 20 mineral claims located in the Lazy Edward Bay area totalling 10,053 hectares (24,841 acres) from Eagle Plains Resources Ltd. The property now comprises 27 mineral claims totalling 12,946 hectares (31,990 acres).
+On June 23, 2016, the Company acquired a 100% interest in 20 mineral claims located in the Lazy Edward Bay area totalling 10,053 hectares (24,841 acres) from Eagle Plains Resources Ltd. On November 15, 2017, the Company announced that it had staked 36 new claims and added 10,306 hectares to its existing Lazy Edward Bay Property, located in the southwestern Cree Lake area of the Athabasca Basin.
+The property now comprises 53 mineral claims totalling 21,946 hectares (54,230 acres).

 The Lazy Edward Bay Property is 100% owned by ALX Uranium Corp. and covers several shallow exploration targets.
 A highlight of the historical work at the Bay Trend is the results of a drilling program conducted by Uranerz Exploration and Mining Limited in 1982.
 Historical drill hole LE-50 was located approximately one kilometre south of the Athabasca Basin.
-The hole intersected basement rocks comprised of moderately chloritized and sericitized, and weakly hematized migmatitic, graphitic pelites which returned 908 ppm U_3O_8 over 0.3 metres along with anomalous boron, nickel and other pathfinder metals (Saskatchewan Assessment Report: 74G07-0042).
+The hole intersected basement rocks comprised of moderately chloritized and sericitized, and weakly hematized migmatitic, graphitic pelites which returned 908 ppm U3O8 over 0.3 metres along with anomalous boron, nickel and other pathfinder metals (Saskatchewan Assessment Report: 74G07-0042).
 A 2005 airborne Versatile Time Domain Electromagnetic (VTEM) survey conducted by JNR Resources Inc. confirmed the historical conductors, and a follow-up 2007 ground Fixed Loop Transient Electromagnetic (FLTEM) survey refined the conductor location in some areas.
 The FLTEM targets have yet to be drill tested.